IbrahimAli-git/SAD-ADR/0000-Using_Github.md

 ## Context

-We need a tool to be able to collaborate with class mates on this task, therefore need a tool for this.
+We need a decision recording template for this.
+As a result, we chose "Lightweight ADR".

 ## Decision

-We've decided to set up a GitHub repo
+We've decided to set up a GitHub repo.
+We used figma to create the low fidelity prototype.
+We used draw.io to create the domain model.

 ## Consequences

 All collaborators can now contribute to this task